Skip to content

 Warning

-If you collect too many logs, resources may be concentrated on network traffic and log processing, which can affect app performance.
+If you collect too many logs, resources may be concentrated on network traffic and log processing, which can affect game app performance.
 It is recommended to minimize repetitive logs occurring within loops or to consolidate them into a single log for collection.

 Hive log